Skip to main content

 Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 Hepatocellular carcinoma in children may be treated with internal radiation therapy.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.

-To learn more about radiation therapy and its side effects, see Radiation Therapy to Treat Cancer and Radiation Therapy Side Effects.
+Learn more about radiation therapy and its side effects at Radiation Therapy to Treat Cancer and Radiation Therapy Side Effects.

 Antiviral treatment